 1. When did research into “pregnancy dreams” begin?

-And the frequency of these dreams tends to increase during the pregnancy, with the most dreams reported in the third trimester.
+And the frequency of these dreams tends to increase during the pregnancy.

 2. What is the most common pregnancy dream content?

 By far, the most common recurring subject matter in these pregnancy dreams involves the baby itself, especially its physical appearance or health.

 Other common pregnancy-related dreams involve the actual processes of labor and birth, as well as dreams about parenting.

 3. I keep having dreams of being pregnant.
 What does that mean?

 Some people might interpret these dreams as meaning that you’re anxious about starting a family, or feeling like you have a lot of pressure to start one.